 From there, the team decided to become chartered as an official BSA Explorer Post so that they could continue to grow and develop their program for a much broader range of individuals.
 David Fournet was elected the first president.
 Over the Summer of 2016, members of the newly formed Post worked on two imaginative engineering projects to display at the Tulsa Mini Maker Faire that August.

 After further recruitment, it was clear that the Post had grown to the point that they would have to start a second FTC team.
 The new team, team 11572, was named after Cysteine-Rich Secretory Protein-3 which has the gene ID 11572.
 This protein is found in the saliva of a house mouse, thus the name Mouse Spit came about.
 Team 10355’s name was changed to Project Peacock, and the new robotics season had begun.
-The two teams performed much better than the one team the previous year, as both teams ended up making it to the finals rounds at state.
+The two teams performed much better than the one team the previous year, as both teams ended up making it to the finals rounds at the Oklahoma Regional Championship.
 The only catch was that they were playing against each other.
 Both teams played hard, and Mouse Spit ended up winning and moving on to the South Super Regional Competition in Athens, Georgia.
 At the SSR Competition, Mouse Spit once again played hard and ended up winning the Think Award and qualifying for the FIRST World Championships in Houston Texas.
 At Worlds, the team rose through the rankings until they reached 4th place in their division, making them an alliance captain.
 Our alliance, however, was unable to win in the Semifinals due to a controller malfunction that broke our autonomous mode.
-This season, all around, was unforgettable and everyone learned a lot.
+The season, all around, was unforgettable and everyone learned a lot.